-During a recent speed-enforcement activity, Moya, a 28-year old Staff Sergeant, pulled over a motorist who was blazing through the Patch Barracks Shoppette parking lot with a “callous disregard for the safety of other personnel.”
+During a recent speed-enforcement activity, Moya, a 28-year old Staff Sgt., pulled over a motorist who was blazing through the Patch Barracks Shoppette parking lot with a “callous disregard for the safety of other personnel.”

 Since Patch Barracks is in Europe, it uses the metric system.
 The speed limit in front of the Shoppette is 10 km/h, approximately 6 mph.